View free policies procedures examples from all manuals. No obligation, no credit card!

 Planning Activities to Write Effective Procedures

 A key planning activity for writing a good procedure is to understand the process that the procedure will document.
-That starts with research, or in other words, collecting information.
+This part of the writing process starts with research, or in other words, collecting information.
 This would include doing things like interviewing process owners and process doers.

 Read more about planning to write a procedure;

 Process Approach to Writing a Procedure – Creating a Draft

 What do we mean by a successful draft?
 It doesn’t mean that it is perfect and ready for release – it is a “draft.”
 In a successful draft, whether an essay, a report, or a procedure, you have created a coherent piece intended for a user/reader in the proper form.
 This is different from what is created in the Planning stage of the writing process such as a process map, outline, or notes and free-writing.